markusmarx/ejdb-website/doc/install/building.rst

 ----------------------------

-EJDB binaries for `Windows` need to be build on `Linux` using cross-compilation within the MXE cross build environment environment.
+EJDB binaries for `Windows` need to be build on `Linux` using cross-compilation within the MXE cross build environment.
 First of all you need to checkout the `MXE cross build environment <http://mxe.cc>`_

 .. code-block:: sh